15 Confusing Car Financing Terms, Explained

 Learn more about Extended Warranties here.

-GAP stands for Guaranteed Asset Protection.
+GAP stands for Guaranteed Auto Protection.
 GAP insurance exists to protect the driver of the leased vehicle from paying out of pocket in the event that their leased vehicle is stolen or totaled.

 The great news for people who choose to lease from Acura, is that GAP insurance is included as a part of the lease.